 About Community Water Fluoridation

 Focusing on prevention is important for individuals to avoid oral disease.
+The point of CWF is to reach those individuals that do not regularly visit a physician or dental provider or those that do not have access to supplements or preventive treatments.
 CWF is a safe and effective public health practice to provide the benefits of fluoride to all residents regardless of income, insurance status, and ability to access oral health care.
 Every major public health and medical organization, and over 2000 studies and peer-reviewed papers, support the benefits and safety of CWF in preventing tooth decay.
 This includes the American Dental Association, the American Academy of Pediatrics, the Centers for Disease Control and Prevention, and the past five U.S. Surgeon Generals.

 PCOH strongly supports community water fluoridation as a safe, cost effective, and proven practice that promotes good oral health within our communities.